Suramya87/Working_ccg/README.md

 ## Credits

-This project was done by Suramya with some help from chat gpt to clean up code and format this beautiful readme file.
+This project was done by Suramya with some help from chat gpt to clean up code and format this beautiful readme file (I am still trying to learn the ropes).